 For centuries, monks have been quietly perfecting the art of silence.
 Discover the secret Benedictine formula for a holy, joyful, peaceful Lent.

 Saint Benedict's fifth-century guide to humility offers the antidote to the epidemic of stress and depression overwhelming modern young adults.
 But the language of The Rule of Saint Benedict is medieval, and its most passionate advocates are cloistered monks and nuns.
 How then does this ancient wisdom translate into advice for ordinary people?

 Fail!
 Life Lessons from Losers, Has-Beens, Nobodies, and Other Great Saints

 Saint John the Baptist wore home-made clothes and ate bugs, Saint Edward the Confessor was one of the worst politicians in history, Saint Philippine Duchesne was a missionary who converted no one…and that’s just the beginning.
 The Catholic Church has a long, rich tradition of failure, and you can be part of it!
 Virtue won’t necessarily lead to success, but it may make you a saint.

 You are designed to “be perfect as the Heavenly Father is perfect” (Mat 5:34).
 But that’s impossible.
 You are designed “to pray without ceasing” (1 Thess 5:17).
 But how?
 The ancient monks of the Egyptian Desert discovered a long-forgotten—and surprisingly easy—way to do both.

-Discernment in the tradition of the Desert Fathers
+Lessons in decision-making from the Desert Fathers